 Low Vision Rehabilitation Graduate Certificate

-Our nationally recognized faculty members have expertise in age-related vision loss in older adults, vision impairment in children, vision impairment from brain injury, diabetes self-management, health promotion and starting low vision rehabilitation programs.
+Our nationally recognized faculty members have expertise in age-related vision loss in older adults, vision impairment from brain injury, diabetes self-management, health promotion and starting low vision rehabilitation programs.
 Our faculty literally “wrote the book” on the occupational therapy approach to low vision rehabilitation, editing and contributing chapters to the textbook: Occupational Therapy Interventions for Adults with Low Vision, published by AOTA Press in 2011.

 Our instructors use innovative teaching strategies specifically designed for online education and students have access to the one of the finest medical libraries in the country; The Lister Hill Library at UAB.

 The curriculum is designed for the working clinician.
 The courses are paced to enable our students to handle multiple roles as student, employee, parent, care provider and volunteer.
 Assignments emphasize practical clinical application and documentation; course content provides the in-depth knowledge needed to practice competently and with confidence.

 Class size is limited to offer our students an optimal educational experience.

 Students are admitted in a cohort two times a year - in the spring (January start) and fall (August start).
 Applications can be submitted anytime and early submission is recommended to ensure a slot in your desired cohort.
 Admission concludes June 15th for the fall semester and October 1st for the spring semester.